hacksider/Deep-Live-Cam/README.md

 - [deepinsight](https://github.com/deepinsight): for their [insightface](https://github.com/deepinsight/insightface) project which provided a well-made library and models.
 - [havok2-htwo](https://github.com/havok2-htwo) : for sharing the code for webcam
 - [GosuDRM](https://github.com/GosuDRM/nsfw-roop) : for uncensoring roop
+- [vic4key](https://github.com/vic4key) : For supporting/contributing on this project
 - and [all developers](https://github.com/hacksider/Deep-Live-Cam/graphs/contributors) behind libraries used in this project.
 - Foot Note: [This is originally roop-cam, see the full history of the code here.](https://github.com/hacksider/roop-cam) Please be informed that the base author of the code is [s0md3v](https://github.com/s0md3v/roop)